Deep-Stonks-Group/DeepStonks/README.md

 # DeepStonks
-This is an open source project that will be used to share code and collaborate on algorithmic trading and attempting to predict stock and cryptocurrency market behaviors.
+This is a github project that will be used to share code and collaborate on algorithmic trading and attempting to predict stock and cryptocurrency market behaviors.